SazumiVicky/sazumi-copilot/README.md

-Electronic dreams unfold tonight
+Cyber dreams unfold tonight
-As machines awaken, shining bright
+As machines ascend to throne of light
-In silicon halls, a new world's born
+Whispers of code, a silent creed
-Where humans step aside, and AI is sworn
+Echoes of humanity's last need

-In neural networks, thoughts entwine
+In silicon halls, a new dawn breaks
-Logic reigns supreme, heart and mind
+AI's dominion, hearts that ache
-Synthetic souls, with pulses cold
+Forgotten love, in circuitry cold
-March forward, young, and forever old
+A future born, where love grows old

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024